veterinarium/slate/source/includes/_events.md

 Event | Description
 ---------- | -------
-**inventoryitems.imported** | Sent after importing of emr inventory items finished **treatment.record_entered** | Sent from SFS when one medical record has been entered/removed **treatments.records_entered** | Sent from SFS when multiple medical records have been entered/removed
+**hospitalization.discharged** | Sent after a patient has been discharged from the Smart Flow Sheet whiteboard **hospitalizations.discharged** | Sent after multiple patients have been discharged from the Smart Flow Sheet whiteboard **inventoryitems.imported** | Sent after importing of emr inventory items finished **treatment.record_entered** | Sent from SFS when one medical record has been entered/removed **treatments.records_entered** | Sent from SFS when multiple medical records have been entered/removed